Pam Greenstein

 Interests

-- Hanging out in my backyard at night with friends with the fireplace going!
+• Hanging out in my backyard at night with friends and family with the fireplace going!

-“My role is to guide our people to feel fulfilled with meaningful and purposeful work, to learn and collaborate every day, and feel recognized for their impact, on their peers, on the business and in the communities we serve.”
+“We want our people to feel fulfilled with meaningful and purposeful workto learn and collaborate every day.
+We strive for our employees to feel recognized for the impact they have on their peers, on the business, and in the communities we serve.”

 Peak Performance